Matt Vasgersian: Early life

-Vasgersian was born in Berkeley, California, and raised in nearbly Moraga.
+Vasgersian was born in Berkeley, California, and raised in nearby Moraga.
 He is of Armenian descent.
 He started his media career as a child actor, becoming a member of the Screen Actors Guild at age seven.
 He appeared in an episode of The Streets of San Francisco and the movie The Candidate starring Robert Redford, which was filmed mostly in Berkeley, California.
 Vasgersian graduated from Campolindo High School in Moraga and the University of Southern California in Los Angeles.
 While a student at USC, he appeared on The New Dating Game, winning a trip to Telluride, Colorado.
 He also appeared as a contestant on Supermarket Sweep, where Vasgersian and his partner won the Big Sweep but not the $5,000 grand prize.

 Career

 Initial baseball work

 Vasgersian has worked in baseball since 1991, starting with a six-year stint in the Minor Leagues as a play-by-play announcer.
 He began his career as a sportscaster with the Chicago Cubs Rookie league affiliate in Huntington, West Virginia on radio station WKEE-AM 800 and was the voice of the High Desert Mavericks (San Diego Padres affiliate) on radio station KAPL.
-He moved up the minor league baseball ranks over the next several years, working for various clubs in a number of different organizations, including the Syracuse Chiefs in 1995, and ending with the AAA Tucson Toros in 1996.
+He moved up the minor league baseball ranks over the next several years, working for various clubs in a number of different organizations, including the Syracuse Chiefs in 1995, and ending with the Triple–A Tucson Toros in 1996.

 Vasgersian was 29 years old when he became the play-by-play voice for the Milwaukee Brewers where he worked from 1997 through 2001.
 He later worked in the same role for the San Diego Padres from 2002 through 2008.
 Vasgersian was with the Padres for seven seasons when it was announced he would be joining MLB Network.

 On November 1, 2008, during a broadcast of the San Diego CIF High School Football Game of the Week, Channel 4 announced that Vasgersian would not be returning as Padres announcer for the 2009 season, having chosen to pursue other opportunities.
 Later that week, it was reported that Vasgersian had signed a deal with MLB Network to become the network's first studio host.